ChrisWhealy/Cordova-Create/README.md

 <a name="header1"></a>
 ##1) Overview
-**cva-create** is a tool designed primarily to help people who regularly create Cordova applications.
+**cva-create** is a tool designed primarily to help people who regularly create Cordova projects.
 If you're an occasional Cordova user, you might not find this tool so useful.

 **cva-create** creates a simple Cordova project for any platform and adds a configurable number of plugins.
 In a single command, this tool performs the following sequence of Cordova CLI commands: